Last Updated 25 April 2019

 Michel Garcia is a world-renowned botanist, chemist, naturalist, and natural dye expert.
 He is the founder of Couleur Garance (1998) in Lauris, France, and established Le Jardin Conservatoire de Plantes Tinctoriales (Botanical Garden of Dye Plants) in 2000 as a horticultural resource for chemists, natural dye researchers, and botanists.
 He has been instrumental in revitalizing the natural dye practice in France and abroad.

-Slow Fiber Studios tours are only open to World Shibori Network members.
+Slow Fiber Studios international programs are only open to World Shibori Network members.
 Read about membership privileges on the World Shibori Network Membership website.

-Please carefully read Slow Fiber Studios tour policies.
+Please carefully read Slow Fiber Studios Program Policies.
 Among other things you are responsible for purchasing your own airfare and travel insurance.

 For questions email Program Coordinator Karsten Landon at firstname.lastname@example.org